Dubie-eth/analos-nft-launcher/README.md

-# Analos NFT Launcher - Minimal Frontend
+# Analos NFT Launcher - Profile NFT System Ready

 Clean, minimal frontend for the Analos NFT Launcher with essential features only.